-The Weiler Dane is a handsome, energetic, powerful, and loving.
-The Weiler Dane is a massive dog they need a large home with a big fenced back yard to run around.
-Weiler Dane’s need a strong alpha, otherwise your life will be run by them.
+The Weiler Dane is a handsome, energetic, powerful, and loving, breed.
+The Weiler Dane is a massive dog, they need a large home with a big fenced back yard to run around.
+The Rottweiler Great Dane Mix needs a strong alpha parent, otherwise, your life will be run by them.

 What are the socialization and training needs of the Rottweiler Great Dane Mix?